Published: September 20, 2019 • Last updated: November 6, 2022 at 6:50 am

 If your primary financial institution (bank, credit union or trust company) refuses to qualify you for a mortgage and you want to hang on to your home, you need to work with a mortgage broker who can explore alternative financing options on your behalf.

 The first step is to look at a “B lender” solution.
-Following a recent interview with BNN, Albert Collu, President of M3 Mortgage Operations said:
+Following a recent interview with BNN, Albert Collu, Former President of M3 Mortgage Operations said:

 “By and large the growth of alternative mortgages is a benevolent market response to meet the consumer demand spurred on by deeper regulation and the tightening of the mortgage qualifying rules.

 There is no shortage of reputable institutions offering alternative mortgages responsibly to aid borrowers who simply cannot qualify in conventional ways – and these lenders are doing so with the watchful eye of the regulators looking in which should be a signal that these loans are not nefarious but underwritten with purpose and social responsibility to consumers and investors.”

 Some of these wonderful institutions are Home Trust, Equitable Bank, and Haven Tree Bank which have traditionally offered these loans over a number of many years.
 In conjunction with these lenders, we are seeing another segment of reputable lenders widening their offerings as they expand into alternative lending such as First National (Excalibur), MCAP (Eclipse), Merix (NPX), CMLS (Aveo), to name a few.